 - Environment: Spread all over Europe, wild marjoram grows in sunny, dry, rocky soils at a medium altitude.
 It has been naturalized to America.

-- Description: Vivacious plant of the Labiatae family, whose upright stem usually grows up to 60 cm high.
-It has small leaves growing on every stem knot and opposite one another.
+- Description: This is a vivacious plant of the Labiatae family.
+Its upright stem usually grows up to 60 cm high.
+Small leaves grow on every stem knot opposite one another.
 Its flowers are small and purple-pink.

 - Parts of the plant used medicinally: The flower clusters.